Chinese calligraphy: Clerical script

 The clerical script (traditional Chinese: 隸書; simplified Chinese: 隶书; pinyin: lìshū) is an archaic style of Chinese calligraphy.
 The clerical script was first used during the Han dynasty and has lasted up to the present.
 The clerical script is considered a form of the modern script though it was replaced by the standard script relatively early.
 This occurred because the graphic forms written in a mature clerical script closely resemble those written in standard script.
 The clerical script is still used for artistic flavor in a variety of functional applications because of its high legibility for reading.

 Regular script

-Regular script (traditional Chinese: 楷書; simplified Chinese: 楷书; pinyin: kǎishū; Hong Kong and Taiwan still use traditional Chinese characters in writing, while mainland China uses simplified Chinese characters as the official script.) is the newest of the Chinese script styles.
+Regular script (traditional Chinese: 楷書; simplified Chinese: 楷书; pinyin: kǎishū) is the newest of the Chinese script styles.
 The regular script first came into existence between the Han and Wei dynasties, and was not used commonly until later.
 The regular script became mature stylistically around the 7th century.
 The first master of regular script is Zhong Yao.
 Zhong Yao first used regular script to write some very serious pieces such as memorials to the emperor.